redis/redis-doc/commands/eval.md

 Append Only File.
-The reason is that scripts are much faster than sending commands one after the other to a Redis instance, so if the client is taking the master very busy sending scripts, turning this scripts into single commands for the slave / AOF would result in too much load for the replication link or the Append Only File.
+The reason is that scripts are much faster than sending commands one after the other to a Redis instance, so if the client is taking the master very busy sending scripts, turning this scripts into single commands for the slave / AOF would result in too much bandwidth for the replication link or the Append Only File (and also too much CPU since dispatching a command received via network is a lot more work for Redis compared to dispatching a command invoked by Lua scripts).

 The only drawback with this approach is that scripts are required to have the following property:

 * The script always evaluates the same Redis *write* commands with the same arguments given the same input data set.
-Operations performed by the script cannot depend on any hidden information or state that may change as script execution proceeds or between different executions of the script, nor can it depend on any external input from I/O devices.
+Operations performed by the script cannot depend on any hidden (non explicit) information or state that may change as script execution proceeds or between different executions of the script, nor can it depend on any external input from I/O devices.

-Things like using the system time, calling Redis random commands like RANDOMKEY, or using Lua random number generator, could result into scripts that will not evaluate always in the same way.
+Things like using the system time, calling Redis random commands like `RANDOMKEY`, or using Lua random number generator, could result into scripts that will not evaluate always in the same way.

 In order to enforce this behavior in scripts Redis does the following:

 * Lua does not export commands to access the system time or other external state.

-* Redis will block the script with an error if a script will call a Redis command able to alter the data set **after** a Redis random command like RANDOMKEY or SRANDMEMBER.
+* Redis will block the script with an error if a script will call a Redis command able to alter the data set **after** a Redis *random* command like `RANDOMKEY`, `SRANDMEMBER`, `TIME`.
 This means that if a script is read only and does not modify the data set it is free to call those commands.
+Note that a *random command* does not necessarily identifies a command that uses random numbers: any non deterministic command is considered a random command (the best example in this regard is the `TIME` command).

+* Redis commands that may return elements in random order, like `SMEMBERS` (because Redis Sets are *unordered*) have a different behavior when called from Lua, and undergone a silent lexicographical sorting filter before returning data to Lua scripts.
+So `redis.call("smembers",KEYS[1])` will always return the Set elements in the same order, while the same command invoked from normal clients may return different results even if the key contains exactly the same elements.

 * Lua pseudo random number generation functions `math.random` and `math.randomseed` are modified in order to always have the same seed every